 When I quizzed the students on basic information, I was often met with a blank stare or a flat-out admission that they had never covered it.
 And when I asked to see their notes, I was inevitably greeted with an incoherent jumble of prescriptions that covered rules in only their most general forms (“cross out the stuff between the subject and the verb!”) and left students to figure out all the details.

 These were bright kids who attended very good schools, but it was pretty obvious why their scores weren’t improving.

 I started seeing students like this at around the same time it occurred to me that the pages of grammar explanations and exercises I was slowly accumulating might eventually be turned into a book.
-The more students I worked with, the more I realized that what students really needed for standardized tests was a curriculum—a coherent, cumulative, curriculum that would teach them everything they needed to know, in a step-by-step, foolproof way, from bottom to top.
-A curriculum in which things were explained so clearly that motivated students, even ones whose first language wasn’t English, could sit down and learn everything they needed to know, without the help of a tutor.
+The more students I worked with, the more I realized that what students really needed for standardized tests was a curriculum—a coherent, sequential, cumulative curriculum that would teach them everything they needed to know, in a step-by-step, foolproof way, from bottom to top.
+A curriculum in which things were explained so clearly that motivated students, even ones whose first language wasn’t English, could sit down and learn everything they needed to know, even without the help of a tutor.
 I wanted to take the mystery out of standardized tests.
 Every last bit.

-Erica Meltzer, Founder The Critical Reader
+–Erica Meltzer, Founder The Critical Reader

 A native of Brookline, Massachusetts, Erica Meltzer graduated from Brookline High School and earned her B.A., magna cum laude, from Wellesley College.